CSS-Electronics/canedge-grafana-backend/README.md

 ### Parse data from local disk
 If you want to work with data from your local disk (e.g. a CANedge1 SD card), you must ensure that your data folder is structured similarly to the sample data `LOG/` folder.
 Your DBC file(s) must be placed in the folder root, while log files must be placed in the `[device_id]/[session]/[split].MF4` structure.

-Note that if you simply wish to work with your local data on your own PC, you can simply [install Grafana locally](https://grafana.com/docs/grafana/latest/installation/windows/) and use `http://localhost:8080` as your datasource URL (without port forwarding).
+Note: If you simply wish to work with your local data on your own PC, you can [install Grafana locally](https://grafana.com/docs/grafana/latest/installation/windows/) and use `http://localhost:8080` as your datasource URL.

 ### Parse data from S3